Hierarchical Curriculum Learning for AMR Parsing: Introduction

-To this end, we propose a hierarchical curriculum learning framework with two curriculums to help the flat pretrained model progressively adapt to the structured AMR graph. \textit{a)} \textbf{Structure-level Curriculum (SC)}.
-AMR graphs are organized in a hierarchy that the core semantics stay closely to the root node \cite{cai-top2down}.
-Motivated by human learning process, i.e., \textbf{core concepts first, then details}, instead of parsing the complete linearized AMR graph in the entire training stage, SC first enumerates all AMR sub-graphs with different depths, and then transits from shallow to deep AMR sub-graphs during training. \textit{b)} \textbf{Instance-level Curriculum (IC)}.
-Our preliminary study in Figure \ref{fig:smatch-layer} shows that the performance of BART baseline would drop rapidly as the depth of AMR graph grows, which verifies that pretrained models may be clumsy while handing deeper AMR semantics.
-Inspired by human cognition, i.e., \textbf{easy first, then hard}, we propose IC which trains the model to start from easy instances with shallower AMR structure and then gradually transfer to hard instances.
+Humans usually adapt to difficult tasks by dealing with examples gradually from easy to hard, i.e., Curriculum Learning \cite{bengio2009curriculum, platanios2019competence, su2020dialogue, xu-etal-2020-curriculum}.
+Inspired by human behavior, we propose a hierarchical curriculum learning framework with two curricular strategies to help the flat pretrained model progressively adapt to the hierarchical AMR graph. \textbf{(1) Structure-level Curriculum (SC)}.
+AMR graphs are organized in a hierarchy where the core semantic elements stay closely to the root node \cite{cai-top2down}.
+As depicted in Figure \ref{fig:example}, the concepts and relations that locate in the different layers of the AMR graph correspond to different levels of abstraction in terms of the semantic representation.
+Motivated by the human learning process, i.e., \textbf{\textit{core concepts first, then details}}, SC enumerates all AMR sub-graphs with different depths, and deals with them in order from shallow to deep. \textbf{(2) Instance-level Curriculum (IC)}.
+Our preliminary study in Figure \ref{fig:smatch-layer} shows that the performance of the vanilla BART baseline would drop rapidly as the depth of AMR graph grows, which indicates that handing deeper AMR hierarchy is more difficult for pretrained models.
+Inspired by the human cognition, i.e., \textbf{\textit{easy ones first, then hard ones}}, we propose IC which trains the model by starting from easy instances with a shallower AMR structure and then handling hard instances.

-To sum up: (1) Inspired by human learning process, i.e., starting from core concepts and easy instances, we propose a hierarchical curriculum learning (HCI) framework for AMR parsing.
-(2) Extensive experiments show that our HCI method achieves the new state-of-the-art performance on two popular benchmarks of AMR parsing, and significantly outperforms the baselines on the structure-dependent evaluation metrics and deeper AMR graphs.
+To sum up: (1) Inspired by the human learning process, i.e., \textit{core concepts first} and \textit{easy instances first}, we propose a hierarchical curriculum learning (HCL) framework to help the sequence-to-sequence model progressively adapt to the AMR hierarchy.
+(2) Extensive experiments on AMR2.0, AMR3.0, structure-complex and out-of-distribution situations verify the effectiveness of HCL.